-Among the approximately 137,500 square meters (1,480,000 square feet) of the total rental area of Victory Plaza, approximately 59,000 square meters (635,071 square feet) was designed for use as an underground civil air defense shelter (the "Civil Air Defense Shelter").
+Among the approximately 137,554 square meters (1,480,619 square feet) of the total rental area of Victory Plaza, approximately 59,000 square meters (635,071 square feet) was designed for use as an underground civil air defense shelter (the "Civil Air Defense Shelter").
 The Civil Air Defense Shelter is allowed to be used for a shopping place or garage during peace time as set forth in approvals by the local air defense authority.
 However, the primary use of any civil air defense shelter is to protect civilians during times of war.
 In order to serve this purpose, the PRC government authorities, by law and regulation, reserve the right to take over the Civil Air Defense Shelter during times of war.
-If any military conflict or a war breaks out between China and other countries or regions, it is likely that the Civil Air Defense Shelters.
+If any military conflict or a war breaks out between China and other countries or regions, it is likely that the Civil Air Defense Shelter or other part of our underground Victory Plaza will be seized by the government in China as underground civil air defense shelters.
 Although the seizure of civil air defense shelters by the government authorities in China for use during times of war does not mean the government authorities permanently revoke our right to use, operate and profit from the facilities and we may continue the use and operation of our the Civil Air Defense Shelter after the war, our business would still be interrupted.